A Follow Up Domestic Violence Discussion To The “The Dark Side Of Divorce” Blog

 - Bill A3803 would upgrade a domestic violence assault crime to an aggravated assault crime, which is a third degree crime that mandates a prison term of three years for offenders who injure their victims

-The Law Office of Peter J. Bronzino, LLC: Representing Clients In Domestic Violence Matters
+The Bronzino Law Firm: Representing Clients In Domestic Violence Matters

-If you have been a victim of domestic violence or have been accused of such offense, please contact The Law Office of Peter J. Bronzino, LLC located in Brick, NJ Divorce Attorney for an initial free consultation at (732) 812-3102.
+If you have been a victim of domestic violence or have been accused of such offense, please contact The Bronzino Law Firm located in Brick, NJ Divorce Attorney for an initial free consultation at (732) 812-3102.
 Our office serves the surrounding communities, including Ocean County and Monmouth County.
 We look forward to helping you fight for your legal rights and developing solutions that best meet your individualized needs.